 The degree program requires you to study 3 specialisations a term, for the first term this will be 3 core specialisations, and for the subsequent terms this will be 2 core and 1 elective choice.
 Term three of the final (second) year will require you to undertake the final research portfolio specialisation only.

-In total the program requires you to take 12 core specialisations and choose 4 specialisations from the 8 elective choices available.
+In total the programme requires you to take 12 core specialisations and choose 4 specialisations from the 8 elective choices available.

 For 2020/21 entries, the specialisations are scheduled to take place each term according to a fixed schedule.

-No. The GMPH does not currently offer internships or placements within the degree program structure.
+No. The GMPH does not currently offer internships or placements within the degree programme structure.